Is health insurance tax deductible in Canada?

 Did you know many health-related expenses, including health insurance premiums, are tax deductible?
 Learn how to take advantage of this tax benefit.

-Tax season is around the corner, and if you’re like many Canadians, you may be overlooking a valuable opportunity to reduce your tax bill.
-Did you know that many health-related expenses—including some health insurance premiums—may be eligible for a tax credit?
+The 2026 tax season is around the corner, and if you’re like many Canadians, you may be overlooking a valuable opportunity to reduce your tax bill.
+Did you know that many health-related expenses, including some health insurance premiums, may be eligible for a tax credit?
 Understanding what medical costs you can claim can help you lower your taxable income and put money back in your pocket.

-Let’s break down which health expenses qualify and how you can take advantage of this tax benefit.
+Let’s break down which health expenses qualify and how you can take advantage of this tax benefit when filing your 2026 tax return.

 Key takeaways